netsec-ethz/scion-apps/README.md

 ## cbrtester

 A tool intended to detect conditions on border routers, where packets are delayed more than the ordinary.
 [README](cbrtester/README.md).
-## camerapp

-Camerapp contains image fetcher and server applications, using the SCION network.
-Documentation of the code is available in the [camerapp README](camerapp/README.md).

-Installation and usage information is available on the [SCION Tutorials web page for camerapp](https://docs.scionlab.org/content/apps/access_camera.html).

 ## netcat